Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 **1b.
 Add `Github` Integration**

 In order to read your AL configuration from Github, we add `drship_github` integration.
-This is the repo where you are going to store your AL config file (`shippable.yml`) and Kubernetes config files.
+This is the repo where you are going to store your AL config file (`shippable.yml`) and Ansible script files.

-In this case this we are using repo [`devops-recipes/gcp_image_with_packer `](https://github.com/devops-recipes/prov_aws_vpc_ansible).
+In this case this we are using repo [`devops-recipes/prov_aws_vpc_ansible`](https://github.com/devops-recipes/prov_aws_vpc_ansible).

 Detailed steps on how to add a Github Integration are [here](/platform/integration/github/#creating-an-account-integration).